Nozbe/NoOffice.org/_book/pay.md

 ## People work to earn money, but are not motivated by it

 Yes, I like money as much as the next person, but studies after studies have shown that people are happy if money is not the main reason they do their work.
 Of course, if you're poor and you're struggling to make ends meet, you mainly work for money.
-But as the Maslow's pyramid of needs[^1] shows, once people's basic needs are met, they automatically prioritize other things about their work, like relationships, prestige, sense of accomplishment and achieving their own potential.
+But as the Maslow's pyramid of needs[^1] shows, once people's basic needs are met, they automatically prioritize other things about their work, like relationships, prestige, sense of accomplishment, and achieving their own potential.

 ## Money is the basic need, and it should be treated as such